predeinnikita/web-perf/README.md

 ## Packages

 ### core
-Package with base classes for collecting and send performance and error data
+Package with base classes for collecting and send performance and error data.

 ### yandex
-Install this package if you want to send collected data to Yandex.Metrica
+Install this package if you want to send collected data to Yandex.Metrica.

 ### influx
 In process...